 BTEC Health and Social Care

 Food Preparation and Nutrition

 Design and Technology - Resistant Materials

 Before making choices from the above options subjects it is recommended that you refer to the detailed subject information that is available in the options booklet which explains the content and assessment arrangements for each of the qualifications identified above.

 William de Ferrers Sixth Form offers a wide range of AS and A Level subjects as well as Level 3 BTEC courses which are equivalent to A Levels.
 These BTEC courses can be taken as a single award (worth 1 A Level) or a double award (worth 2 A Levels).
 An A Level is a General Certificate of Education (GCE) qualification designed around an individual subject which is usually assessed predominantly by examinations.
-In progressing towards Year 13 you will also take AS Level examinations in these subjects.

 In addition to these academic qualifications, students also have the option to take a number of enrichment options, the details of which can also be found in the sixth form course guide.